 (g) In the event that a candidate is not confirmed in accordance with this paragraph, the process established in Section 2 of these procedures shall be reinitiated.

-17. The chosen candidate shall be notified at the conclusion of the ordinary Meeting of the Parties.
+17. The SIOFA Chairperson shall notify the chosen candidate at the conclusion of the ordinary Meeting of the Parties.
 Contract negotiations with the chosen candidate shall be conducted by the SIOFA Chairperson, in compliance with the Staff Regulations and other SIOFA rules and procedures.

 Start date

 18. If possible, the contract of the chosen candidate shall commence two weeks before the departure of the incumbent Executive Secretary in order to allow for the appropriate transition.
 The newly appointed Executive Secretary’s term of office shall officially start on the day after the expiration of the previous Executive Secretary’s term or when he/she effectively fills the vacant position, whichever occurs sooner.
-This date shall be notified to all CCPs by the Chairperson.
+This date shall be notified to all CCPs by the SIOFA Chairperson.

 ANNEX